petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

 The [API Explorer](https://learn.liferay.com/w/dxp/headless-delivery/consuming-apis/consuming-rest-services) shows the `Order` services and schemas and has an interface to test each service.

 !!! note
-    Starting Liferay DXP 2024.Q4+/GA129+, you can use external reference codes to `GET/PUT/PATCH/DELETE` orders.
+    On Liferay DXP 2024.Q4+/GA129+, you can use external reference codes to `GET/PUT/PATCH/DELETE` orders.

 ## Related Topics